-- Francis Street between Roberts Street and Hyde Street. - Somerville Road between Geelong Road and Whitehall Street. - Buckley Street The full length of Buckley Street and part of Napier Street, from Geelong Road to Whitehall Street. - Moore Street The full length of Moore Street from Ballarat Road to Hopkins Street. - Blackshaws Road The full length of Blackshaws Road from Melbourne Road to Grieve - Hudsons Road between Melbourne Road and Booker Street.
+- Francis Street between Roberts Street and Hyde Street. - Somerville Road between Geelong Road and Whitehall Street. - Buckley Street The full length of Buckley Street and part of Napier Street, from Geelong Road to Whitehall Street. - Moore Street The full length of Moore Street from Ballarat Road to Hopkins Street. - Blackshaws Road The full length of Blackshaws Road from Melbourne Road to Grieve Parade. - Hudsons Road between Melbourne Road and Booker Street.

 This will ensure that trucks use the freeway and not local streets.
 Exemptions will however apply to trucks with local origins and destinations, to ensure that local businesses can continue to operate normally.
 However, there are currently delays in the project that will extend resident's exposure to high levels of vehicle pollution.
 Williamstown Road is mostly a single lane residential street lined with heritage homes and an increasing number of unit developments.
-The Environment Effects Study (EES), compiled by GHD for the WGTP, projected a doubling of truck numbers on Williamstown Road., to 5,000 trucks per day.
-VicRoads also proposed to establish clearways outside homes to give trucks an improved run to the Port of Melbourne70.
+The Environment Effects Study (EES), compiled by GHD for the WGTP, projected a doubling of truck numbers on Williamstown Road, to 5,000 trucks per day.
+VicRoads also proposed to establish clearways outside homes to give trucks an improved run to the Port of Melbourne.64

-Council passed a resolution on 31 July 2019 to advocate for the introduction of curfews and a truck ban on Williamstown Road71 and, in spite of government promises, Williamstown Road was excluded from the Smart Freight Initiative - Inner West, which has now given the higher-polluting, ageing trucks 24hr unrestricted access to Williamstown Road72.
-The Victorian Government abandoned the Smart Freight Initiative in December 201973.
+Council passed a resolution on 31 July 2019 to advocate for the introduction of curfews and a truck ban on Williamstown Road65 and, in spite of government promises, Williamstown Road was excluded from the Smart Freight Initiative - Inner West, which has now given the higher-polluting, ageing trucks 24hr unrestricted access to Williamstown Road.66 The Victorian Government abandoned the Smart Freight Initiative in December 2019.67

 It is vitally important for the health of the residents, both current and future, that Williamstown Road is included in the 24hr ban when the WGTP is completed.
-The government is aware of the health effects caused by the dirty ageing truck fleet and is, therefore, ultimately responsible for the health of all its citizens, not just those in selected areas.

-WGTP - FILTRATION
+WGTP - Filtration

 A decision was made by the Victorian Government that ventilation stack filtration will not be fitted to the Westgate road tunnel, unless monitoring after opening shows that air pollutants have reached an 'undefined' trigger level.
-Studies carried out before and after the opening of a road traffic tunnel in Sydney showed that residents living close to the tunnel stacks experienced unexplained adverse health effects74.
-It was suggested that this could possibly be due to unmeasured pollutants such as PM1 or PM0.1 (UFPs), which are found in elevated numbers inside tunnels and pose a greater risk to health than PM2.5 or PM10.
+Studies carried out before and after the opening of a road traffic tunnel in Sydney showed that residents living close to the tunnel stacks experienced unexplained adverse health effects.68 It was suggested that this could possibly be due to unmeasured pollutants such as PM1 or PM0.1 (UFPs), which are found in elevated numbers inside tunnels and pose a greater risk to health than PM2.5 or PM10.

-Ultrafine particulates (UFPs) are currently not monitored by the EPA and consequently there is no way of predicting the levels coming from the tunnel stack, or the health effects on the Maribyrnong
+UFPs are currently not monitored by the EPA and consequently there is no way of predicting the levels coming from the tunnel stack, or the health effects on the Maribyrnong community.
+This is a major flaw in the ventilation stack filtration modelling carried out for the WGTP.